Kayconfig/covidTrackerApp/README.md

-# COVID 19 TRACKER APPLICATION USING REACT
+# COVID 19 TRACKER APPLICATION USING REACT( TYPESCRIPT)

 This project can be used to visualize updated covid-19 statistics
-Language: Typescript

 ## Available Scripts